An EDC (EveryDay Carry) knife is the most comprehensive and most useful tool for everyday use.

 It’s commonly used for various operations such as opening envelopes, boxes, unscrewing screws, cutting zip ties, food and all kind of stuff and also as a self-defense weapon.

 Best EDC knives for 2017:

 |Kershaw Ken Onion Blur||3.38||1|

 |Benchmade 940 Osborne Design||3.4||1|

 Choosing the best EDC knife

 Knife has to meet certain criteria to be suitable as an Everyday-Carry item.
 Choosing the best one is not as easy as taking kitchen knife and acting like it’s superb for carrying around and doing all kind of stuff.
+And it might be illegal in your state.
 EDC knives are much more durable and made of strong and high quality steel.
 What to think over when buying one?
 First and most important question is, what kind of knife are you looking for?
 A fixed blade EDC knife or rather a folding knife?

 - EDC knife has to be absolutely SAFE!

 You will carry it on daily basis, therefore it’s a must that it will have a high quality folding mechanism.
 Or in case you are looking for a fixed blade, a high quality sheath.
 A knife that isn’t strong and solid in opened position is worthless and dangerous.
 The locking mechanism must work flawlessly.